lanestevens/class_fundamentals/tasks.md

 modifications.
 This is a business requirement.

 __Requirement:__  This method shall return a tuple where the first element is a list of the column names where formatting exceptions occurred and the second element is the modified record.
-This is a technical requirement with businss implications.
+This is a technical requirement with business implications.

 __Requirement:__  Any input columns without formatting specifications shall use the default format rule.
 This is a business requirement.